Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 ```

 Once in `Exposed`, an agent loses its susceptibility to `INFLUENZA`.
-The agent then waits through an incubation period and moves to a symptomatic infection state (`InfectiousSymptomatic`) with a probability of .33 and otherwise moves to an asymptomatic infectious state (`InfectiousAsymptomatic`).
+The agent then waits through an incubation period and either moves to a symptomatic infection state (`InfectiousSymptomatic`) with a probability of 0.33 or moves to an asymptomatic infectious state (`InfectiousAsymptomatic`) with a probability of 0.67.
+Explicitly defining transition probabilities is one way of introducing stochastic behavior into the model.
+Another way is to draw values from a probability distribution, demonstrated by defining the incubation period for each agent as a sample from a `lognormal` distribution

 ```fred
 state Exposed {